pmq20/node-packer/node/doc/guides/maintaining-V8.md

 The backlog of issues with such is regularly reviewed by the node-team at Google to shepherd through the backport process.
 External contributors are welcome to collaborate on the backport process as well.
-Note that some of the bugs may be security issues and will not be visible to external collaborators.
+Some of the bugs may be security issues and will not be visible to external collaborators.

 ## Updating V8